sparna-git/Sparnatural/docs/index.md

 ## 4. Integrating Sparnatural in HTML / React

 - [**HTML page and Javascript integration**](Javascript-integration.md) - The reference page to understand how the `<spar-natural` web component can be integrated in your webpage
-- [YasGUI specific plugins](YasGUI-plugins.md) - Read if you are using YasGUI in combination with Sparnatural, to understand the Sparnatural specific plugins
+- [YasGUI plugins integratuin](YasGUI-plugins-integration.md) - Read to understand how to integrate the [Sparnatural specific plugins](result-display.md) in your HTML/javascript code
 - [Customize colors](Customize-colors.md) - How to customize colors of Sparnatural

 **Advanced integration**